Inference-Time Enhancement of Generative Robot Policies via Predictive World Modeling: World Model Learning

 \textbf{Two-phase training}.
 To improve the accuracy and consistency of visual world modeling, we train it in two phases.
-In phase one, we train only the single-step image predictor~\eqref{eq:single-step-predictor}, i.e., with supervision only on a single image $o_{t+1}$.
+In phase one, we train only the single-step image predictor~\eqref{eq:single-step-predictor}, i.e., with supervision only from a single image $o_{t+1}$.
 In phase two, we recursively apply the single-step predictor~\eqref{eq:single-step-predictor} for $T$ times to obtain a sequence of future images $o_{t+1:t+T+1}$, and jointly supervise them with groundtruth images.
+We use observation horizon $H=4$ in the visual world modeling, and $\calT=3$ diffusion steps. \rv{In practice, we choose the EDM-based diffusion model for high quality output with less denoising steps \cite{alonso2024diffusion}.}